mindtonic/virility/README.md

     fb = Virility::Facebook.new("http://rubygems.org")
-    fb.poll  # returns a hash with the collected output from Facebook fb.count # returns the total_count for that URL
+    fb.poll  # returns a hash with the collected output from Facebook fb.count # returns the engagement_count for that URL

-The Facebook strategy leverages the FQL query against the link_stat table.
+The Facebook strategy leverages the 2.1 api call.
 Because of this, the following data fields are available:
-* like_count
-* click_count
+* comment_count
 * share_count
-* comment_count
+* engagement_count
-* commentsbox_count
+* social_sentence

-* total_count (used as the default count for all Facebook activity)
+However, the share_count and engagement_count return the same value for un-authenticated api calls.

 #### Virility::Excitation